fl0wstate/fl0wstate/README.md

 ##  About Me
 -  Comfortable working both in the **terminal** and the **browser**.
 - ⚡ **C** for performance and control, **Python** for fast prototyping, and **JavaScript** for creating on the web.
--  Obsessed with learning by building—whether that’s small utilities, experimental servers, or terminal-based apps.
+-  Obsessed with learning by building whether that’s small utilities, experimental servers, or terminal-based apps.
 -  If coding were anime, my cursed technique would probably involve pointers, regex, and async functions.

 ---